usatiuk/dhfs/README.md

 This is a simple wrapper around the jar/web ui distribution that allows you to run/stop the DHFS server in the background, and update itself (hopefully!)

+There will be 3 folders:

+- `app` contains the application
+- `data` contains the filesystem data storage
+- `fuse` is the default filesystem mount point (not on Windows)

 ## How to use it?

 ### General prerequisites

-Java should be available as `java` in path, and Java 21+ is required.
+Java should be available as `java` in `PATH`, and Java 21+ is required.

 FUSE 2 userspace library also should be available:

-- On Ubuntu `libfuse2` package can be installed.
+- On Ubuntu `libfuse2` package can be installed, or a analogous package for other distributions.

 - On Windows, [WinFsp](https://winfsp.dev/) should be installed.

 - On macOS, [macFUSE](https://macfuse.github.io/).

+### How to run it?

-In the run-wrapper, 3 scripts are available.
+In the run-wrapper `app` folder, 3 scripts are available.

 - `run` script starts the filesystem
 - `stop` script stops it
 - `update` script will update the filesystem to the newest available CI build

 On Windows, Powershell alternatives should be used.
 For them to work, it might be required to allow execution of unsigned scripts using `set-executionpolicy unrestricted`.

+### Additional options

 Additional options for the filesystem can be specified in the `extra-opts` file in the same directory with the run scripts.